algosup/2023-2024-project-3-virtual-processor-team-7/QA/Test plan.md

   <br>
     - During bug fix testing, bugs are re-assigned back to the QA's to verify the bug fix.
 The QA's verifies the bug fix and updates the status directly in Github issues.
   <br>
     - Various reports can be generated from Github issues to provide status of Test execution.
-For example, Status report of Test cases executed, Passed, Failed, No. of open Bugs, Severity wise defects etc.
+For example, Status report of Test cases executed, Passed, Failed, No. of open Bugs, Severity wise bugs etc.

 ## Test Plan approval